nelisa-dludla/portfolio-website/README.md

 - For screens with a width of 768px to 1023px (usually tablets and small desktops), the project items are slightly larger, making better use of the available space.

-## Hosting on GitHub Pages
+## View Live

-I have hosted my personal portfolio page on GitHub Pages, making it accessible to everyone online.
-To view the live version of the page, you can visit the following link:
+To explore my portfolio website, you can visit the following link: https://nelisadludla.pages.dev

 ## Feedback and Contact